slavaim/riscv-notes/bbl/sbi-to-linux.md

    0xfffffffffffff8bc:	nop
 ```

-As you can see not all SBI trampolines stubs invoke ```ecall``` system call to call a higher priviledge level, the machine level in this case.
+As you can see not all SBI trampolines stubs invoke ```ecall``` system call to enter a higher privilege level, the machine level in this case.
 For example ```query_memory``` is just an unconditional jump to the SBI code mapped to the Linux kernel space.
 ```
  0xfffffffffffff820:	j	0xffffffffffff92c0
  ```